joshr120/open-deck/README.md

 These could also potentially be 3D printed from clear resin and polished to get a transparent finish.

-As with all the custom parts these are availale for purchase from the tindie store.
+As with all the custom parts these are availale for purchase from [my store](https://thingsbyjosh.com/products/open-deck-macro-keyboard).

 ## PCB
 The PCB folder contains a zipped folder of the GERBER files required to have the PCB manufactured.

-Support the project and order them here: [PCBWay.com](https://pcbway.com/g/heg1oh).
+If you want to order them yourself you can support the project and order them here: [PCBWay.com](https://pcbway.com/g/heg1oh).

 # Additional Features:
 - If you want images with multiple colours these currently need to be manually entered into the arduino code.
 See the README in the Code folder for more info.